 The resin at $39.99 ($1.33/g) is a reasonable price for the quality level.
 If you prioritize ISO certification as your trust signal, or you specifically want Himalayan-origin shilajit, this is the clearest recommendation in that category.

-If maximum fulvic acid potency is the primary criterion, Black Lotus at $36.99 and 85%+ fulvic acid remains our #1 overall pick.
-But Pure Himalayan is not a consolation prize โ it is a genuinely strong product that leads its own defined segment.
+If maximum fulvic acid potency is the primary criterion, Black Lotus at $36.99 and 64.51% independently verified fulvic acid (resin, Batch 93 COA) remains our #1 overall pick.
+But Pure Himalayan is not a consolation prize β it is a genuinely strong product that leads its own defined segment.

 Want to Verify the COA Yourself?